This content mentions depression, anxiety and eating disorders, which some people may find triggering.

 When we’re upset, we often fall into patterns of negative thinking and responding that can make us feel worse.
 If we don’t challenge these negative thoughts and behaviours, they can become a cycle.

 For example, if you feel depressed, you may withdraw from your friends.
 You may think you’re no good or that you don’t deserve their friendship.
-This can make you feel more depressed, which make you withdraw even further.
+This can make you feel more depressed, which makes you withdraw even further.

 In CBT, your therapist will help you notice and change how you think and behave so you can break this cycle and feel better.